Xbasic Class Files

 dim flag as l flag = loadClass("helloclass") dim h as helloClass

-It is not strictly necessary to use the loadClass() function to load the class before creating and instance of the class.
+It is not required to use the loadClass() function to load the class before creating and instance of the class.
 If the DIM statement fails, Alpha Anywhere will try to load the class itself by searching for the class definition.
 Alpha Anywhere will automatically load the .a5xbclass file if the filename matches the class name.
 Searching for the class will add a short delay while Alpha Anywhere tries to resolve the class.
 Explicitly loading the class using loadClass() eliminates this delay.

 Loading a class using loadClass() will also re-load the classes defined in the .a5xbclass file.
 If changes have been made to a class stored in an .a5xbclass class file, the updated class can be reloaded using loadClass().
 Without the loadClass() function, Alpha Anywhere will continue to use the version of the class it initially loaded.
 The only way to get Alpha Anywhere to reload the class is to either restart Alpha Anywhere or use the loadClass() function.